oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/extensions/export.md

 Export extension
 ================
 This extension provides a functionality to export grid rows.
 This allows you to export rows from all pages.
-The exported data are the same as you see them on a grid, including filters and sorting.
+The exported data will be the same as on a grid, including filters and sorting.

 Configuration
 -------------